 Water conservation is an additional key element.
 Between 2004 and 2013, conservation reduced the amount of drinking water we use from over 125 mega-litres (125 billion litres) per year in 2006 to 100 mega-litres in 2013.
 The Water Environment Strategy should build on this success and seek to further reduce usage by 3 per cent per year.

-The health of Ottawa’s rivers is a municipal issue.
+Ask the Candidates The health of Ottawa’s rivers is a municipal issue.
 Ecology Ottawa would like all candidates to strongly support a Water Environment Strategy for the city.
 If elected, they will determine the funding and priority accorded to making our rivers healthy over the next four years.
 Ask your candidate about cleaning up our waterways.

 As part of a general survey ahead of the October municipal elections, Ecology Ottawa asked all candidates for mayor and city council to answer three questions regarding their plans to clean up Ottawa’s waterways: